 Whatcha mean, what’s a zine? : the art of making zines and minicomics book by Mark Todd and Esther Pearl Watson

-There are lots of tutorials online about how to make a zine, but here are some of our favorites:
+There are lots of information online about how to make a zine, but here are some of our favorites:

 Guides for making single-page mini zines: